ABRG-Models/morphologica/docs/ref/visual/visualmodel.md

 own VisualModels.)

-A `VisualModel` holds all the coordinates that define a set of triangles that make up a 'graphical model'.
-You can draw anything with triangles and besides this, OpenGL gives you almost no other way to draw. `VisualModel` also contains a list of text objects so that your graphical elements can be embellished with text.
+A `VisualModel` holds all the coordinates that define a set of triangles that make up a 'graphical model' (in OpenGL we draw almost exclusively with triangles). `VisualModel` also contains a list of text objects so that your graphical elements can be embellished with text.
 Text is created by drawing rectangles (made from triangles) to which bitmap 'texture' images of character glyphs are applied.

 ## Creating a VisualModel instance